dubhcait/cli/README.md

 # Cli to automate my workflow

-I really enjoy being a scrum master in a tead of developers but like with all things there is always an aspect that is the bad part.
+I really enjoy being a scrum master in a team of developers but like with all things there is always an aspect that is the bad part.
 This is where the making of github issues comes in.
 They are so great when done well but the process of doing that for me is painful.

 The initial idea was, for a CLI to wrap hub cli, so multiple issues can be made from a csv.

 However, I decided to make this more independent and to also include a selection of git hub templates The templates I want to use are at the end.

----
-Templates

-Epic
+Templates:

+Epic,
-New feature
+New feature,
-Bug
+Bug,
 PR

 ---